 We suggest building one menu specifically for online ordering, concentrating on the following aspects:

-Showcase your delicious food and drink with high-resolution photos, helping you stand out on the app.
+Showcase your delicious food and drink with high-resolution photos, helping you stand out on your website and third-party apps.
 Consider investing in a professional photographer to capture your menu at its best.

 We often order with our eyes, so having drool-worthy visuals of each dish on your menu will help convince customers to bite – especially for new customers who aren’t yet familiar with how great your food is.

 Your written description helps customers decide what to order.
 You want these words to be clear and concise, but also as tempting as possible.

 Have an angle in mind when crafting these titles and descriptions, something that fits with your brand.
 Focus on taste, local ingredients, health benefits, etc., and incorporate this angle into how you describe the dish, the way it’s cooked, etc.

 Mighty Green Salad